 Content was leveraged from participating genomics consortia, including the Consortium on Asthma among African-ancestry Populations in the Americas (CAAPA) and the Population Architecture in Genomics and Epidemiology (PAGE) study, to produce arrays with comprehensive multi-ethnic coverage, and updated functional and exome content.

-Expanded Multi-Ethnic Genotyping Array (MEGAEX) offers improved coverage in European, East Asian, and South Asian populations.
+The Expanded Multi-Ethnic Genotyping Array (MEGAEX) was developed to provide extensive genotyping coverage of European, East Asian, and South Asian populations.

 The CAAPA consortium seeks to facilitate the discovery of genes conferring risk to asthma among individuals of African ancestry, and catalog genetic diversity in populations of African descent, especially those whose ancestry reflects the African Diaspora in the Americas.Visit Site